Virginia Supreme Court blocks referendum that would have helped Democrats win up to four more US House seats

 (CNN) — The Virginia Supreme Court voided Democrats’ attempt to redraw the state’s US House map in an April referendum, a devastating blow to the Democratic Party’s efforts in the national redistricting battle launched by President Donald Trump ahead of this fall’s midterms.

+Hours after the court’s ruling, state Democrats said in a filing that they intended to appeal to the US Supreme Court.

-The court ruled that the process of creating the referendum violated the state Constitution.
+The state Supreme Court ruled that the process of creating the referendum violated the state Constitution.

 “The Commonwealth submitted a proposed constitutional amendment to Virginia voters in an unprecedented manner that violated the intervening-election requirement,” Justice D. Arthur Kelsey wrote in the majority opinion, referring to a provision of state law that mandates how ballot referendums can be put to voters.
 “This violation irreparably undermines the integrity of the resulting referendum vote and renders it null and void.”